andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 featured: true
 ---

-Indexes on tables when used sparingly, are great for finding a needle (or a few needles) in a haystack.
+Indexes on tables are great for finding a needle (or a few needles) in a haystack.

-Indexes are perfect when a sequential scan is happening (scanning all rows) in a high row count table (e.g. > 100K rows) and there are queries for a small filtered set of those rows (high selectivity).
-In that case, an index can be added to the column that is part of the filter conditions (`WHERE` clause) and the job is likely done.
-Matching the index conditions to that query will result in a very efficient lookup.
+Indexes can be utilized to avoid slow sequential scans (scanning all rows) in high row count tables when querying a small filtered set rows (high selectivity filter).

-However there is a tendency to over-index applications.
-I know I am guilty of this in my past working experience.
+However there can be a tendency to over-index applications and indexes are not "free" in terms of their impact to writes rate, disk usage and IO.
+I know I am guilty of over-indexing in my past working experience.

-We are going to look at:
+So perhaps your application has some over-indexing, and some maintenance and pruning is in order.
+Let's look at cleanups in these categories:

 * Unused indexes
 * Bloated indexes